 Team members, be open about where you’re struggling and need help.
 Your manager is there to support you.
 If the conversation doesn’t get a little awkward, you’re not digging into the important stuff.

 4. Take notes

 Keeping notes helps you remember the discussion, forms the basis for next steps, and signals that you’re committed to the growth of both the team member and the team.
 Personally, I find it hard to keep up with taking notes as we go.
-Nor do I love having one (or both) of us pecking away on our laptops instead of being fully engaged in listening.
+Nor do I love having one (or both) of us pecking away on our laptops instead of being fully engaged in active listening.

 To keep “technology” from becoming disruptive, try dedicating the last 5 minutes of your 1-on-1 meetings to recapping and taking notes.
 Or spend 5 minutes jotting down notes right after the meeting while it’s still fresh.
 If you must type notes as you go, at least mute noisy notifications like email and chat programs.